Here are some of the brilliant people I am lucky enough to work with:

 On all my shows I've worked with the beautiful Rosie Powell, a bright and shiny button of a filmmaker based in Brighton www.rosiepowellfreelance.com

-Meeting teacher Paul Sand was a delightful case of the universe providing me just what I needed at the right time.
+Meeting music teacher Paul Sand was a delightful case of the universe providing me just what I needed at the right time.
 Many's an afternoon spent making music in his shed out the back of his blue Brighton home.
 An extraordinary musician.